 - All Erlanger Hospitals: Florists delivering flowers or balloons must leave the delivery at an Information Desk at the appropriate Erlanger hospital to be delivered by an Erlanger employee or volunteer to a patient's room.

 - Visitors with flowers or balloons: Visitors may bring flowers or balloons to a patient's room during their visitation.
 However, the visitation policy must be followed.

 - ICUs: Flowers are not allowed in the ICU.

-Due to the changing nature of COVID-19’s presence in Eastern Tennessee and Western North Carolina, this policy will be revised accordingly in response to circumstances.
+Due to the changing nature of COVID-19’s presence in Eastern Tennessee, North Georgia, and Western North Carolina, this policy will be revised accordingly in response to circumstances.

 For more information regarding hospital visitation policies, please contact the facility below.